Fiction » Fantasy »

 The pilot gave him no response, so Zaeden left the ship quietly and weaved his way for the stairs that led the to city below, The Bar his destination.

-She had her goggles on, giving everything a tinge of a blue hue.
-They were no longer in the Lowest District and had moved up into the Central District where the Ceremonies would be taking place tomorrow.
-There were stalls placed everywhere and the decorations brought much color to the city, it was very lively.
-Music was being played, and people were dancing and laughing in the enormous square, thoroughly enjoying themselves.
+Since Jausep basically order her to, she had her goggles on, giving everything a tinge of a blue hue.
+They were no longer in the Lowest District and had moved up into the Central District where the true ceremonies would be taking place tomorrow.
+Roeve had been taught to avoid all the sectors higher than the Market District, it was unsafe, for her at least, which was why she wore the goggles.

 She wandered away a couple of steps as she waited, eyeing the stalls.
 Her fingers spun the bracelets on her wrist idly as she continued further into the square.
 She weaved through the people, and stuck closer to the walls of the surrounding buildings.